-In aggregate, we expect to sign over \$510 million worth of business next financial year, supporting export contracts worth in excess of \$2.1 billion.
+In aggregate, we expect to sign over \$445 million worth of business next financial year, supporting export contracts worth in excess of \$1.1 billion.
 While annual profitability is important, long-term viability is a critical strategic priority for us.
-Our pre-tax profit is forecast to be \$16.5 million, and post-tax \$11.5 million, although there are many factors that can influence our overall profitability.
-With an expanding SME business and country concentrations due to 'following our exporters', it is possible that credit losses in any one year could exceed operating profits in that year and Efic could record a loss.
+Our pre-tax profit is forecast to be \$15.8 million, and post-tax \$11.1 million, although there are many factors that can influence our overall profitability.
+With our focus on SME business and country concentrations due to 'following our exporters', it is possible that credit losses in any one year could exceed operating profits in that year and Efic could record a loss.
 The Plan includes appropriate credit provisions to reduce this likelihood of loss.